Imagine Me & You

 Imagine Me & You is a 2005 romantic comedy-drama film written and directed by Ol Parker and starring Piper Perabo and Lena Headey with Matthew Goode, Celia Imrie, and Anthony Head.
 It centers on the relationship between Rachel (Perabo) and Luce (Headey), who meet on Rachel's wedding day.

-The film takes its title from the first line of the song "Happy Together".
+The film takes its title from the song "Happy Together", by The Turtles.
 Writer and director Parker reveals on the DVD audio commentary that the film was originally titled Click, after the French term for love at first sight, but conflicts with the 2006 Adam Sandler film Click necessitated the name change.

 Plot

 The film opens on Hector "Heck" (Matthew Goode) and Rachel's (Piper Perabo) wedding day in North London, England which Rachel's overbearing mother, Tess, (Celia Imrie), is in charge of planning.
 Rachel's father Ned (Anthony Head) and her younger sister Henrietta, nicknamed "H" (Boo Jackson), are supportive.
 Flower shop owner Luce (Lena Headey) and Henrietta are chatting with Hector and Cooper "Coop" (Darren Boyd).
 Henrietta takes an immediate liking to her, and she asks if Luce can sit by her during the wedding.
 Rachel arrives with her father and the ceremony begins.
 During the ceremony, as Rachel walks down the aisle, she makes eye contact with Luce and does a double-take.
-At the reception afterwards, Luce introduces herself to Rachel, who is blocking her attempts to get a drink, admitting that her wedding ring fell in the punch, and the two fish it out before going their own ways.
+At the reception afterwards, Luce introduces herself to Rachel.
+As Luce tries to get a drink, Rachel admits that her wedding ring fell in the punch, and the two fish it out before going their own ways.

 Sometime later, Rachel goes to Luce's shop and invites her and Hector to dinner, with Rachel planning to set Luce up with Coop.
 Luce confides to Heck that she's a lesbian and is bemused as Coop attempts to seduce her.
 During the meal, Luce espouses her belief in love at first sight, while Rachel counters that it takes time to find the right person.
 Later on that night, Rachel and Luce share a moment together on the balcony as it rains.
+Coop drives Luce home, but senses something is bothering her.
+Stopping for coffee, he gets her to admit that she has feelings for someone who's unavailable but insists she would never get in between another couple.

 The next day while grocery shopping, Hector and Rachel run into Luce and a female friend, Edie (Eva Birthistle).
 Hector then tells Rachel that Luce is gay.
 Hector inquires as to the relationship of Luce and Edie, but they assure Rachel and him that nothing is going on.
 Edie says Luce "loves another."

 Hector sets Luce and Rachel up to spend some time together as friends despite Rachel attempting to avoid Luce.
 The two spend an evening together, visiting a football match and an arcade.
 At the end of the night, Luce walks Rachel back to her flat.
 Rachel leans forward to kiss Luce but withdraws at the last moment and goes inside her home.